Manuscripts and communications should be addressed to:

 For review purposes, please submit the following:

 - A single PDF with all the elements of the manuscript (title, abstract, text, notes, references, tables, figure captions, and figures).
 Be sure to use footnotes, not endnotes; number all pages consecutively; and label each figure with its figure number or figure number and caption.
 Abstracts are required and should be 115 words or less.
 Do not include individual image or table files; all images and tables should be incorporated within the single PDF.

 - A completed and signed Checklist for Initial Manuscript Submission (found below).

 - A cover letter that specifies (1) the authors of the submitted manuscript and their affiliations and contact information; (2) the names of any other scholars who have read the manuscript.

 - A letter of recommendation from the current director of record (if the manuscript contains primary material from an excavation that is being published for the first time).

 Articles estimated to be longer than 76 (published) pages will not be considered.
 To estimate the published length of a manuscript, assume ca. 600 words per printed Hesperia page and then add pages as needed for illustrations and tables.

-Hesperia conducts double-blind peer review.
+Hesperia conducts double-anonymized peer review.
 Copies of the manuscript are sent to two outside referees.
 The review process may take up to three to four months.
 Delays are possible due to the continuing effects of the pandemic.
 After the reviews are received, authors are advised of the Editor’s decision to accept, reject, or request changes to the article, and of the substance of the referees’ comments.
 In the case of conflicting reviews, the Editor may solicit a third review, which could add time to the review process.

 Authors whose manuscripts have been accepted should download Author Guidelines, the Checklist for Final Submission, and an Art Inventory Form (available below).
 The Editor will provide a detailed editorial assessment along with the acceptance letter and copies of the referee reports.